GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 If you forget your passphrase, you can reset it if you have access to your registered email address.
 If you don’t have any of your other authenticators available, you can still access your account, but we will delete any information contained in it.
 You can change your passphrase at any time from your account profile.
 If you lose another authenticator or no longer wish to use it, you can deactivate it in your account profile at any time.

 If we suspect fraud on your account, we may lock your account and contact you.
 If we have reason to believe your passphrase has been compromised, we may require that you reset it.
+If your account has been compromised in any way, please notify Login.gov immediately at https://login.gov/contact/.

 ## 4. Identity Proofing and Verification